haskell-webdriver/haskell-webdriver/README.md

 Interaction with the browser is accomplished via WebDriver "commands", which are just function calls within the `WD` monad.
 Most of these commands are defined in the `Test.WebDriver.Commands` modules, and are fairly self-explanatory.
 In this example, `openPage` opens a new URL, and `findElem` searches for a DOM element on the current page which matches the given selector (possible selectors include `ById`, `ByName`, `ByClass`, `ByTag`, `ByLinkText`, `ByCSS`, and `ByXPath`).
 The DOM Element found by the result of the search is bound to the local variable `searchInput`, and `sendKeys` sends a sequence of emulated keystrokes to the given element.

 This example contains all of the basic elements of a simple WebDriver test.
-For complete documentation on each command, check out the documentation for `Test.WebDriver.Commands` (see [#Documentation](Documentation)).
+For complete documentation on each command, check out the documentation for `Test.WebDriver.Commands` (see [Documentation](#Documentation)).

-#Documentation
+#Documentation<a name="Documentation"></a>

 Documentation for hs-webdriver is available on Hackage at <http://hackage.haskell.org/package/webdriver>.
 However, here's how to generate local HTML documentation from this source revision: